tjcork/n8n-data-manager/readme.md

 ## ⚙️ Configuration File (Optional)

+You can bootstrap your configuration in two ways:

+1. **Interactive wizard:** Run the script with the configure action to generate a config from guided prompts (you can choose `./.config`, the user config path, or any custom/`--config` location).

+    ```bash
+    n8n-manager.sh --action configure
+    ```

+    The same wizard is available in the interactive menu (`Configure defaults`).
+It captures GitHub settings when needed, workflow storage preferences, folder structure options, and writes the file with secure permissions.

+2. **Manual copy/edit:** Start from the sample config if you prefer to edit values yourself.

 For convenience, you can create a configuration file to store default settings.
 The script looks for this file at `~/.config/n8n-manager/config` by default.
 You can specify a different path using the `--config` argument.

 Create the directory if it doesn't exist: